lazysod/strataphp-public/README.md

 - Always create a `.down.php` file for each migration/seed to support rollback.
 - Never run `.down.php` files as forward migrations.
 - Use the migration lock to avoid concurrent schema changes in teams/CI.
+- Test migrations with `php bin/test_migrations.php` before deploying to production.
+- Both array format and separate `.down.php` files are supported for maximum flexibility.

 See the `bin/` and `migrations/` folders for more details and examples.
+For comprehensive migration documentation, see `docs/MIGRATION_SYSTEM_GUIDE.md`.

 ---